Switzer Falls

 wp-image-856735189

-After leaving the comfort of the shaded area, at about 1.4-mile marker, we came to a split with a confusing Gabrielino Trail Bear Canyon JCT sign.
+After leaving the comfort of the shaded area, at about a 1.4-mile marker, we came to a split with a confusing Gabrielino Trail Bear Canyon JCT sign.
 Take the descending trail on the left.
 The waterfalls are 0.5 miles from that point.

 Once you get down to the canyon, there will be signs for the falls.
 The very last part of the waterfalls isn’t maintained but you will have no problem as long as you are wearing a pair of hiking shoes.